Tester, in Line to Be SCIA Chair, to Introduce Indian School Language Bill

 To address this problem, Tester’s bill, known as the Native Language Immersion Student Achievement Act, would establish a grant program to support schools using Native American languages as their primary language of instruction.

 If passed, the legislation would appropriate $5 million for fiscal year 2015, and “such sums as may be necessary for each of the succeeding 4 fiscal years.”
-The secretary of the U.S. Department of the Interior would be responsible for making grant awards to eligible institutions each of the years, and grantees would be required to submit annual reports.
+The secretary of the U.S. Department of Education would be responsible for making grant awards to eligible institutions each of the years, and grantees would be required to submit annual reports.

 The goal is to increase the number of Native American graduates at all levels of education, according to the bill.